 Sojourn at the Lighthouse is filled with vivid descriptions and a love for preserving something valuable and important.
 You may just find yourself thinking that mowing lawns and cleaning windows could be a very meaningful and fun way to spend a week, especially when done to the beat of waves and a view of a lighthouse by the sea.

-Lighthouse expert Elinor DeWire is the author of twenty-four books as well as many newspaper and magazine articles.
+Lighthouse expert Elinor DeWire is the author of over twenty-four books as well as many newspaper and magazine articles.
 She is also a popular public speaker and workshop organizer.
-Elinor teaches at Olympic College in Bremerton, Washington and has served on the boards of many lighthouse non-profit organizations.
 She is currently on the board of directors for the U.S. Lighthouse Society.